Disentangling intrinsic motion from neighbourhood effects in heterogeneous collective motion: Observer Design and Classification

-In what follows, we refer to the simple observer algorithm the \emph{agent-only observer}, and the new algorithm as the \emph{neighborhood observer}.
-In addition to computing the movement characteristics of just the agent $ v_i $, the neighborhood observer calculates $ \varphi_i $, which is a characteristic of its neighborhood.
-As before, we use the time-window-averaged versions of these quantities, denoted $v_i^w$ and $\phi_i^w$ respectively.
-The parameter $\mu$ is calculated based on the knowledge of the global properties of the system---$\rho$ and $ N_r $.
+\paragraph*{Classifying agents with the neighbourhood observer.} In addition to computing the movement characteristics of just the agent $ v_i $, the neighbourhood observer calculates $ \phi_i $, which is a characteristic of its neighbourhood.
+As before, we use the time-window-averaged versions of these quantities.

-Figure~\ref{fig:performance}(a) illustrates how the neighborhood observer works.
+Figure~\ref{fig:neigh-obs}(b) illustrates how the neighbourhood observer works.
 The plot shows the time-series of the (window-averaged) agent velocity $v_i^w$ for a Group~1 agent.
 When it encounters Group~2 agents in its path, it may get pushed, causing $v_i^w$ to dip below 0.
 The agent-only observer would then classify the agent---incorrectly---as Group~2: see blue shaded regions in the plot.
-However, the classification threshold for the neighborhood observer is $\phi_i^w$ (blue dashed line in the plot), incorporates information about the neighborhood of the agent, and can vary according to how much the agent is being pushed.
-Hence, the neighborhood observer is able to correctly classify the agent as Group~1 even when $v_i^w <0$, i.e. the agent is moving in the negative x-direction.
-On the other hand, if the neighborhood observer over-estimates $\phi_i^w$, we may misclassify agents even when the agent-only observer correctly classifies them.
-The bottom plot shows an example for a Group~1 agent moving in a well-laned configuration.
-Since all neighbors are moving with high velocity, the neighborhood observer occasionally over-estimates $\phi_i^w$ in the red shaded region and misclassifies the agent as Group~2; even though it is moving in the positive x-direction.
+However, the classification threshold for the neighbourhood observer is $\phi_i^w$ (blue dashed line in the plot), incorporates information about the neighbourhood of the agent, and can vary according to how much the agent is being pushed.
+Hence, the neighbourhood observer is able to correctly classify the agent as Group~1 even when $v_i^w <0$, i.e. the agent is moving in the negative x-direction.

-The stacked bar graphs in Figure~\ref{fig:performance}(b) summarize the relative performances of the two observers.
-For asymmetric crowds ($N_r < 1/2$), the neighborhood observer performs better than the agent-only observer in terms of the total number of misclassifications: it does so by significantly improving the performance on the minority group, at the cost of a slight performance hit for the majority group.
-For symmetric crowds, the neighborhood observer performs slightly worse than the agent-only observer.
-To understand the reason behind this trend, we explore the mechanism of the neighborhood observer though a geometric lens.